msank00/msank00.github.io/_posts/2019-10-23-blog_800_Crack_the_Code.md

 ## Application of Heap (Priority Queue)

 Applications of Heaps:
-1) `Heap Sort:` Heap Sort uses Binary Heap to sort an array in `O(nLogn)` time.
+1. `Heap Sort:` Heap Sort uses Binary Heap to sort an array in `O(nLogn)` time.

-2) `Priority Queue:` Priority queues can be efficiently implemented using Binary Heap because it supports `insert()`, `delete()` and `extractmax()`, `decreaseKey()` operations in `O(logn)` time.
+2. `Priority Queue:` Priority queues can be efficiently implemented using Binary Heap because it supports `insert()`, `delete()` and `extractmax()`, `decreaseKey()` operations in `O(logn)` time.
 Binomoial Heap and Fibonacci Heap are variations of Binary Heap.
 These variations perform union also efficiently.

-3) Graph Algorithms: The priority queues are especially used in Graph Algorithms like `Dijkstra’s Shortest Path` and `Prim’s Minimum Spanning Tree`.
+3. Graph Algorithms: The priority queues are especially used in Graph Algorithms like `Dijkstra’s Shortest Path` and `Prim’s Minimum Spanning Tree`.

-4) Many problems can be efficiently solved using Heaps.
+4. Many problems can be efficiently solved using Heaps.
 See following for example.
-a) K’th Largest Element in an array.
+   1. K’th Largest Element in an array.
-b) Sort an almost sorted array/
+   2. Sort an almost sorted array/
-c) Merge K Sorted Arrays.
+   3. Merge K Sorted Arrays.

-### Reference:
+**Reference:**

 - [TDS: heap data Structure](https://towardsdatascience.com/data-structure-heap-23d4c78a6962)
 - [G4G: Binary Heap](https://www.geeksforgeeks.org/binary-heap/)

+<a href="#Top" style="color:#2F4F4F;background-color: #c8f7e4;float: right;">Content</a>

 ----